Ranchers Threaten Multiple Use Doctrine On Public Lands

-In the wake of the fiasco created by public lands rancher Cliven Bundy in Nevada, some ranchers are making excuses for him by claiming the problem was caused by the way the Bureau of Land Management (BLM) and Forest Service are managing our public lands.
+In the wake of the 2014 armed standoff in Nevada incited by public lands rancher Cliven Bundy, some ranchers have made excuses for him by claiming that the conflict was caused by the way the Bureau of Land Management (BLM) and Forest Service are managing our public lands.

 In other words, all activities shouldn’t be permitted on all public lands and the objective of public lands management isn’t necessarily the maximization of commodity production – it’s to establish the appropriate mix of uses in the best interests of the general public.
 That’s just common sense.